Finding the right content writer just got a whole lot easier. Why?

 I write B2B website content for tech-related businesses.
 Unlike many tech writers, I bring premium writing and soft skills to your project.
 Additionally, I have a background in education, language and literature.

 These combined skills mean I keep a laser-focus on project objectives and outcomes.
 I weave together workhorse verbs and sleek adjectives to create a compelling message.
-And I invest the time and effort it takes to understand your business and content needs.
+And I invest the time and effort it takes to understand your business, content needs, and target audience.

 How did a B2B food-industry copywriter end up writing for technology companies?

-In a nutshell: I have the writing skills businesses need to make their technology products easier to understand (critical for engaging their non-tech customers).
+In a nutshell: I have the writing skills businesses need to make their technology products easier to understand (critical for engaging their non-tech or manufacturing customers).